vuestorefront/vue-storefront/doc/data/Category Store.md

 ## Actions

-The product store provides following public actions:
+The cart store provides following public actions:

 ### `list (context, { parent = null, onlyActive = true, onlyNotEmpty = false, size = 4000, start = 0, sort = 'position:asc' })`
 This is the key method to load the category list.
 It returns the `Promise` that contains the product list object.
 This method should be used everywhere you need to get products data.